 Pros and cons of school uniforms

+There are pros and cons of school uniforms which keep the uniform debate going strong.
 Whether you are for or against school uniforms the reality is, most of the schools in the UK have a uniform policy.

-Pros of school uniforms
+5 pros of school uniforms

--Uniform prepares students for work
+Advantage 1: Uniform prepares students for work

 Russell Slatford, headmaster of Bournemouth Collegiate School, believes school uniform prepares young people for the world of work.
 He says: “Our job as educators is to provide young people with the skills and important experiences necessary to flourish in adulthood and for many of those who pass through our schools, part of life after school will involve a uniform or some form of formal dress code.